-MULTIPLE MEDICATIONS AND VEHICLE CRASHES: ANALYSIS OF DATABASES
+MULTIPLE MEDICATIONS AND VEHICLE CRASHES: ANALYSIS OF DATABASES by: National Highway Traffic Safety Administration

 By 2030, over 70 million Americans will be over age 65.
 Older adults have a higher rate of fatality and injury in motor vehicle crashes per mile driven than any other age group except for teenagers.
 Since driving is a complex behavior, many age-related factors may impair driving ability, including age-related decrements in cognitive and physical functioning, increased prevalence of medical conditions or age-related medical conditions, and increased use of multiple medications.
 The National Highway Traffic Safety Administration implemented a study to examine factors relating to crash-involvement among older adults to devise strategies to address these concerns.